taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

   </div>
 ~~~~~~~~

 Finally, you can use it in your `Story` component in a `onClick` handler of a button.
+The story `objectID` will be passed in the handler to identify the archived story.

 {title="src/components/Story.js",lang="javascript"}
 ~~~~~~~~
 # leanpub-start-insert
 const Story = ({ story, columns, onArchive }) => {
 # leanpub-end-insert
   const {
     title,
     url,